bvbfan/sqlxx/README.md

 You should NOT:
 ---------------
-  * use operator<< std::string for queries (it will be binding)
+  * use operator<< std::string for queries (it will be bind)
   * use '{\d}' to build dynamic queries except for column names, \ and ' are not escaped
   * share cursor or iterator between threads
+  * cache iterators, cursor menage a shared statement, iterator has a weak reference to it
   * allow your cursor/iterator to outlive your database connection i.e. auto cursor = sqlitexx::connection::create()->query()->execute();
-  * use 'using namespace' different backends shares same names
+  * use 'using namespace', different backends shares same names

 Test compilation on Linux:
 --------------------------